DeepBlueCLtd/LegacyMan/README.md

 This will
 * generate the json file to be imported into the Data Browser application
-* generate a discrepancy report of inaccessible urls
+* generate a discrepancy report

 ### Generate DITA content